LDSSA/railway-model-deploy/README.md

 ### 1.1 Before you continue

 Topic #1 is the only one that is not covered here in this README.
-It is covered in two notebooks that you must read before moving on with the rest of this README.
+It is covered in two learning notebooks that you should read before moving on with the rest of this README.

-[Notebook #1](Learning notebook - Part 1 of 2 - Train and serialize.ipynb) has to do with training and serializing a scikit model as well as how to prepare a new observation that arrives for prediction.
+Learning notebook 1 has to do with training and serializing a scikit model as well as how to prepare a new observation that arrives for prediction.

-[Notebook #2](Learning notebook - Part 2 of 2 - Deserialize and use.ipynb) explains how to deserialize the saved model so that you can use a trained model with new observations without having to re-train it.
+Learning notebook 2 explains how to deserialize the saved model so that you can use a trained model with new observations without having to re-train it.

 ### 1.2 Python virtual environment

-You've probably noticed that we have two requirement files in this repo: `requirements_dev.txt` and `requirements_prod.txt`.
+You've probably noticed that we have two requirements files in this repo: `requirements_dev.txt` and `requirements_prod.txt`.

 The `requirements_dev.txt` file has the packages that are needed while preparing the model and include jupyter and matplotlib.